 Paris Sur Mode

-The trade show, organized by WSN Dveloppement, is a stone’s throw away from the Première Classe Tuileries trade fair and the heart of Paris.
+The trade show, organized by WSN Développement, is a stone’s throw away from the Première Classe Tuileries trade fair and the heart of Paris.
 Well-known French labels such as Antik Batik, Majestic Filatures, Mes Demoiselles and Stella Forest will exhibit alongside international lines such as Essentiel, Blank and Cécilia Prado.
-The coming edition of Paris sur Mode Tuileries puts buyers first by offering unique services such as a VIP area, private meeting rooms to build professional relationships and late opening hours (until 9 pm) on Sunday, October 1.
+The upcoming edition of Paris sur Mode Tuileries puts buyers first by offering unique services such as a VIP area, private meeting rooms to build professional relationships and late opening hours (until 9 pm) on Sunday, October 1.
 Other features include new exhibition areas displaying up-and-coming talents and a partnership with Festival de la Photographie et de la Mode de Hyères that will see the works of the festival’s 2017 finalists presented at the trade show.

 www.parissurmode.com